jbruceh88/fca-laravel/README.md

 ## READ ME

 This project is a work in progress as the development set up is finalised.
-At the moment docker is used to set up an ubuntu server, running php8, Laravel 8 and MySQL 5.7 .
-Mysq is to be updated to Mysql 8 in due course.
+At the moment docker is used to set up an ubuntu server, running php8, Laravel 8 and MySQL 8 .

 All updates to this set up are to be tested and committed into this repo.
 The readme file must also be kept up to date.

 Currently the project uses Apache.